Randomized measurement protocols for lattice gauge theories: Conclusion and Outlook

 A benefit of our approach, not explicitly explored in the main text, is that symmetry-conscious randomization allows for a rudimentary, but useful, near-term error-mitigation strategy similar to that discussed in~\cite{nguyen2022digital}.
 A feature of symmetry-conscious randomization is that symmetries of the input states are not lost and can be measured.
 Thus, machine errors that violate those symmetries are detectable after randomization, suggesting that e.g., a postselection of measurement results can improve the computation (at the cost of reduced statistics).
+Another potential application is approximate Haar random state preparation for thermal state algorithms~\cite{davoudi2022toward}.
+Finally, we expect symmetry-respecting randomized measurement schemes to be useful to investigate thermal systems, including e.g, systems with non-Abelian conserved charges~\cite{guryanova2016thermodynamics, yunger2016microcanonical, lostaglio2017thermodynamic, halpern2018beyond,halpern2020noncommuting, fukai2020non, popescu2020reference, yunger2022build, kranzl2022experimental, manzano2022non, mitsuhashi2022char, majidy2023non}.

 There are many future extensions of our work.
 For example, while our approach significantly reduces algorithmic costs compared to a symmetry-ignorant scheme, extracting entanglement entropies and structure still relies on classical post-processing which ultimately scales exponentially with system size, an issue which can be addressed with quantum variational~\cite{kokail2021quantum} and machine learning techniques~\cite{huang2022learning,huang2022quantum}.
-In future work, we will also work towards providing analytical performance guarantees for circuit depth and sampling complexity, which we have explored only numerically.
-We also note that realizing an approximate $k$-design is a sufficient, but not necessary, condition for randomized measurement protocols, and more studies regarding optimal randomization for certain observables are needed.
-We also emphasize that, while there are encouraging indications~\cite{senrui2021robust, koh2022classicalshadows, tran2022measuring}, the robustness of our scheme against experimental imperfections and noise should be investigated.
+Extending the robust numerical analysis performed here to provide analytical performance guarantees for the circuit depth and sampling complexity of the random circuits in this work is also of clear interest.
+We also emphasize that realizing an approximate $k$-design is a sufficient, but not necessary, condition for randomized measurement protocols, and more studies regarding optimal randomization for certain observables are needed.\footnote{During the review process of this manuscript, some interesting analytical results along these lines for circuits with particle number symmetry were presented in~\cite{hearth2023unitary}, see also~\cite{hearth2023efficient} for shallow depth circuits.} Developing a formalism for shadow and entanglement tomography protocols that applies to systems with limited control or is independent of the circuit model would be useful for analog quantum simulation.
+Finally, while there are encouraging indications~\cite{senrui2021robust, koh2022classicalshadows, tran2022measuring}, the robustness of our scheme against experimental imperfections and noise should be investigated in detail.